KDE/documentation-develop-kde-org/content/docs/features/d-bus/accessing_dbus_interfaces.md

 ## Using QDBusInterface

-{{< alert title="Warning" color="warning" >}}This section is for learning purposes only. **Avoid using QDBusInterface, especially in graphical applications**.
+{{< alert title="Warning" color="warning" >}}

+This section is for learning purposes only. **Avoid using QDBusInterface, especially in graphical applications**.
 QDBusInterface's constructor makes a non-obvious blocking call to introspect the D-Bus service ([QTBUG-14485](https://bugreports.qt.io/browse/QTBUG-14485)). **This problem doesn't affect the classes generated from D-Bus XML explained in the later section**, since there the required information is available at compile time.

-These blocking calls are especially problematic if used for initializing non-essential service interfaces, as each call requires a roundtrip to the process hosting the service: at best, this will cause a slight increase in the time to load your application; at worst, a hung process will keep your process blocked until the 25s timeout is reached.{{< /alert >}}
+These blocking calls are especially problematic if used for initializing non-essential service interfaces, as each call requires a roundtrip to the process hosting the service: at best, this will cause a slight increase in the time to load your application; at worst, a hung process will keep your process blocked until the 25s timeout is reached.

+{{< /alert >}}

 [QDBusInterface](https://doc.qt.io/qt-5/qdbusinterface.html) provides a simple and direct method to make D-Bus calls and connect to D-Bus signals.